 Agencies are required to provide certain assurances as to the status and effectiveness of the internal controls and financial management systems that support the preparation of the financial statements.
-In the context of the MRF Management's Discussion and Analysis, DoD, and not MRF, represents the legislative definition of an Agency.
-Beginning with FY 2006, as directed in Office of Management and Budget (OMB) Circular A-123, Management's Responsibility for Enterprise Risk Management and Internal Control, Appendix A, Internal Control over Financial Reporting, the 24 CFO Act agencies (including DoD), are required to provide a separate assessment of the effectiveness of the internal controls over financial reporting as a subset of the overall Federal
+In the context of the MRF Management's Discussion and Analysis, DoD, and not the MRF, represents the legislative definition of an Agency.
+Beginning with FY 2006, as directed in Office of Management and Budget (OMB) Circular A-123, Management's Responsibility for Enterprise Risk Management and Internal Control, Appendix A, Internal Control over Financial Reporting, the 24 CFO Act agencies (including DoD), are required to provide a separate assessment of the effectiveness of the internal controls over financial reporting as a subset of the overall Federal Managers Financial Integrity Act (FMFIA) assurance statement.
+Currently, DFAS and the DoD OACT provide Statements of Assurance for systems and controls relied upon in the day to day operation of the MRF.

-Management's Discussion and Analys M [anagement' s I Disc ussion and Analy vsi ------------------------------------ --- ------------- ----- ------ -------- ----- ------- -----
+Management 5 Discussion and Analysi Management's Discussion and Analy vsis ------------------------------------- -------------- ------------ ----------- ------

-Managers Financial Integrity Act (FMFIA) assurance statement.
-Currently, DFAS and the DoD OACT provide Statements of Assurance for systems and controls relied upon in the day to day operation of MRF.
-Additionally, an overarching MRF Statement of Assurance was issued for FY 2021 by the Management Control Senior Responsible Official and Chair, MRF FMC.
-Procedures have been established to ensure adherence to the overarching statutory requirements of OMB Bulletin 21-04, "Audit Requirements for Federal Financial Statements" (defining requirements for conducting and submitting FMFIA assessments and reports) and OMB A-123, "Management's Responsibility for Enterprise Risk Management and Internal Control" (defining management's accountability for internal control in Federal agencies).
+Additionally, an overarching the MRF Statement of Assurance was issued for FY 2022 by the Management Control Senior Responsible Official and Chair, MRF FMC.
+Procedures have been established to ensure adherence to the overarching statutory requirements of OMB Bulletin 22-01, "Audit Requirements for Federal Financial Statements" (defining requirements for conducting and submitting FMFIA assessments and reports) and OMB A-123, "Management's Responsibility for Enterprise Risk Management and Internal Control" (defining management's accountability for internal control in Federal agencies).

-During 2021, DFAS and OACT determined that the responsible MRF functions have effective internal controls to support effective and efficient programmatic operations and reliable financial reporting.
+During 2022, DFAS and the OACT determined that the responsible the MRF functions have effective internal controls to support effective and efficient programmatic operations and reliable financial reporting.
 The service providers are substantially compliant with applicable laws and regulations (FMFIA § 2).
 The current financial management system conforms to financial systems requirements and is substantially FMFIA compliant (FMFIA § 4).

-Under the current management arrangement, DFAS and OACT are responsible for appropriately establishing and maintaining effective internal control and financial management systems meeting the objectives of the FMFIA, subject to MRF operation.
+Under the current management arrangement, DFAS and the OACT are responsible for appropriately establishing and maintaining effective internal control and financial management systems meeting the objectives of the FMFIA, subject to the MRF operation.
 They conducted a functional assessment of the effectiveness of internal control over the effectiveness and efficiency of operations and compliance with applicable laws and regulations in accordance with OMB Circular A-123.
-Based on the results of this evaluation, the service providers can assure that MRF can provide reasonable assurance that internal controls over the effectiveness and efficiency of operations and compliance with applicable laws and regulations for FY 2021 were operating effectively and no material weaknesses were found in the design or operation of the internal controls.
+Based on the results of this evaluation, the service providers can assure that the MRF can provide reasonable assurance that internal controls over the effectiveness and efficiency of operations and compliance with applicable laws and regulations for FY 2022 were operating effectively and no material weaknesses were found in the design or operation of the internal controls.

-Additionally under the current management process, DFAS and OACT conducted assessments of the effectiveness of internal control over financial reporting, including safeguarding of assets and compliance with applicable laws and regulations, in accordance with the requirements of Appendix A of OMB Circular A-123.
-Based on the results of these evaluations, DFAS and OACT can assure that MRF can provide reasonable assurance that its internal control over financial reporting as of 3rd Quarter, FY 2021 were operating effectively and no material weaknesses were found in the design or operation of the internal control over financial reporting.
+Additionally under the current management process, DFAS and the OACT conducted assessments of the effectiveness of internal control over financial reporting, including safeguarding of assets and compliance with applicable laws and regulations, in accordance with the requirements of Appendix A of OMB Circular A-123.
+Based on the results of these evaluations, DFAS and the OACT can assure that the MRF can provide reasonable assurance that its internal control over financial reporting as of 3rd Quarter, FY 2022 were operating effectively and no material weaknesses were found in the design or operation of the internal control over financial reporting.